Stress Relief Techniques: Quick Desk Workouts 2025

 - Hold again for 4 seconds.

 Repeat this cycle for 3-4 minutes.
 This method is used by Navy SEALs to maintain calm under pressure.
+Additionally, you can explore more breathing and movement combos in our guide on breathing and movement combinations for instant focus.

-Stretching to Counteract Sedentary Work
+Stretching Stress Relief Techniques to Counteract Sedentary Work

 Stretching during the workday can counteract the effects of prolonged sitting, which is linked to poor posture and increased stress.

-Neck Stretch
+Neck Stretch Stress Relief Techniques

 - Tilt your head to the right, bringing your ear toward your shoulder.